Storm Window Costs

-Installing a Storm Window
+How to Install a Storm Window

 Installing a storm window is relatively easy and can be completed by most homeowners without a problem.
 First, measure the window opening to get the right sized storm window for your home.
 Then apply caulk around the sides and the top of the window stop where the storm window will sit.
 Then slip the storm window into place centered right in the window opening.
 Screw the window into place using one-inch sheet screws along the sides and the top.

-An Interior Storm Window
+Interior Storm vs. Exterior Storm Window

 While exterior storm windows are the most common type, interior storm windows offer just as much in the way of benefits, and they’re often used in historic districts or by people renting homes.
 These windows install on the inside of the house, in much the same way as exterior storm windows do.
 They create a seal that protects the house from cold or hot weather just as effectively as the exterior windows do.

-One issue to be concerned about when having storm windows installed in your home is condensation between the storm windows and your standard home windows.
+One issue to be concerned about when having a storm window installed in your home is condensation between the storm windows and your standard home windows.
 If condensation is allowed to build up between these two layers, all of the trim and exterior wood on the home will rot away over time.
 To prevent this from occurring it’s vital to ensure that the standard window is sealed properly before the storm window is ever put in place.
 Use caulk on the sides and top of the window to seal any possible holes.
 This will help keep condensation out after installation.

-Are they Worth the Investment?
+Are Storm Windows Worth the Investment?